All You Need to Know about Laser Dentistry (Updated for 2021)

 What types of lasers are used?

 As mentioned earlier, the major types of lasers are soft and hard tissue.
 And it is possible for your dentist to use the two types if your condition makes it necessary.
 Hard tissue lasers have the capacity of cutting through your tooth structure.
 And dentists near me usually use them for preparing or shaping your teeth for bonding as well as other dental procedures.

 Benefits of using laser dentistry over other methods

-There are so many benefits with the use of lasers.
+There are so many benefits to the use of laser dentistry.
 And one of them is that it reduces bleeding while enhances clotting.
-In some instances, there is no need for an anesthesia.
+In some instances, there is no need for anesthesia.
 And it greatly reduces the risk of bacterial infection.
 Since lasers have sterilization power.

-In addition your wounds will heal faster why tissue regeneration is very possible.
-Lasers protects surrounding tissues from damage and greatly reduce discomfort.
-Because blood vessels and nerve endings seals during laser penetration of the tissue.
+In addition, your wounds will heal faster why tissue regeneration is very possible.
+Lasers protect surrounding tissues from damage and greatly reduce discomfort.
+Because blood vessels and nerve endings seal during laser penetration of the tissue.

 Disadvantages of laser dentistry

 Whatever has advantages will also have disadvantages.
 And laser dentistry is no different.

 - Hard lasers have the capability of injuring your tooth pulp.